BrkRaw/brkraw/README.md

 accessing the data as users convenient object type ([nibabel](https://nipy.org/nibabel/) or [SimpleITK](https://simpleitk.readthedocs.io/en/master/gettingStarted.html#python-binary-files)) without the conversion step.
-The module is compatible with the ZIP file format, so no need to uncompress the file to access data. including MRI system operator, maintainer, MR sequence developer, imaging researcher, and data scientist.
+The module is compatible with the ZIP file format, so no need to uncompress the file to access data.
-This module provides easy-to-access of the Bruker's PVdataset from PV 5 to PV 6.0.1 (it has not been tested for above versions)
+The goal of this project is providing easy-to-access of the Bruker's PVdatasets.
 The major features of this module as follows.

 - Reliable converting function with